dmckinnon/dmckinnon.github.io/_posts/2022-08-17-The-Witch-King-Armour.markdown

 (photo)

 I'm really pleased with this, the helmet especially.
 There aren't many people who would notice the other arm pieces I suspect, but the helmet is the centre piece, the main eye-draw, the, well, crown.
 It ended up _fantastic_, although I often forget my head is a good foot taller than it should be and door frames are annoying.
 Everything is annoying, frankly - I wore this to a halloween part and ended up taking half of it off for most of it, just to be able to eat, drink, and chat reasonably.
 Even then I had to watch out that I didn't accidentally stab people.
 But that helmet _looms_ and just looks so good.
+Here's a shot from a friend's halloween party, and I _dined out_ on compliments all evening, including many repetitions of my favourite "Where'd you buy this ... wait seriously?
+You _made_ this?!?!"

+(jenna photo)

 I didn't make the sword, by the way.
 Purchased that online years ago, $70 or something.